grolston/cfn-security/README.md

         TEST: "checkov"
 ```

-### Example all Tests
+### Example Singe Job All Tests

 The following example tests CloudFormation with all scanning tools.

 > **Note:** it is possible to simple combine the two examples above into a single file which will run all tests as individual jobs.
+Reference [all-security-scans.yml](workflow-examples/all-security-scans.yml)

 The following runs all tests within one job: